strimzi/proposals/06x-new-kafka-roller.md

 ### Known Issues

 The existing KafkaRoller suffers from the following shortcomings:
-- While it is safe and simple to restart one broker at a time, it is slow in large clusters ([related issue](https://github.com/strimzi/strimzi-kafka-operator/issues/8547)).
+- Although it is safe and straightforward to restart one broker at a time, this process is slow in large clusters ([related issue](https://github.com/strimzi/strimzi-kafka-operator/issues/8547)).
-- It doesn’t worry about partition preferred leadership.
-This means there can be more leadership changes than necessary during a rolling restart, with consequent impact on tail latency.
+- It does not account for partition preferred leadership.
+As a result, there may be more leadership changes than necessary during a rolling restart, consequently impacting tail latency.
 - Hard to reason about when things go wrong.
 The code is complex to understand and it's not easy to determine why a pod was restarted from logs that tend to be noisy.
 - Potential race condition between Cruise Control rebalance and KafkaRoller that could cause partitions under minimum in sync replica.
 This issue is described in more detail in the `Future Improvements` section.
 - The current code for KafkaRoller does not easily allow growth and adding new functionality due to its complexity.